Caring.com

 Inpatient Treatment Options

-Inpatient treatment options are generally covered by Medicare Part A as a hospital stay, as well as Medicare Advantage.
-While beneficiaries typically have 90 days of hospital stays per benefit period, plus the lifetime reserve days, Medicare has a lifetime cap of 190 days of care in a specialized psychiatric hospital.
+Inpatient treatment options are generally covered as a hospital stay by Medicare Part A and Medicare Advantage.
+While beneficiaries typically have 90 days of hospital stays per benefit period, plus lifetime reserve days, Original Medicare has a lifetime cap of 190 days of care in a specialized psychiatric hospital.
 After this limit is reached, it can’t be renewed.
-However, this is only for psychiatric hospitals; mental health and substance abuse treatment provided at a general hospital follows the rules of a Part A hospital stay.
+However, this is only for freestanding psychiatric hospitals; mental health and substance use treatment provided at a psychiatric unit within a general hospital follows the rules of a Part A hospital stay.
+Policies and costs for Medicare Advantage plans may be different, so contact your plan for specific coverage details.

 Rehab Facilities